Troubleshooting Q&A

 python serial_mon.py 9600

-Move the problematic sensor within line of sight of the base station and either wait for a tramission to occur or force a transmission by opening closing the switch (for rf switch) or removing and re-inserting the battery (see "Why doesn't my sensor restart when I remove and re-insert the battery" below too).
+Move the problematic sensor within line of sight of the base station and either wait for a transmission to occur or force a transmission by opening and closing the switch (for RF switch) or removing and re-inserting the battery (see "Why doesn't my sensor restart when I remove and re-insert the battery" below, too).

 aXXSTARTED

-And then depending on the tyype of the sensor you will see sensor data being trasmitted (e.g. aXXTMPA23.40 or aXXBUTTONON, aXXAWAKE, aXXSLEEPING)
+And then, depending on the type of the sensor, you will see sensor data being transmitted (e.g., aXXTMPA23.40 or aXXBUTTONON, aXXAWAKE, aXXSLEEPING)

-Now move the sensor further away repeating this test.
+Now move the sensor farther away and repeat this test.

 - What if I am seeing a flood of "STARTED" messages in serial_mon?

-1. The most likely cause of this is a low battery from one of your sensors.
-When the battery runs low this causes the device to restart continuously because it is unable to maintain a charge to stay alive.
+1. The most likely cause of this is a low battery in one of your sensors.
+When the battery runs low, the device restarts continuously because it cannot maintain a charge.

 - What do I do if I have lost contact with my IOT Gateway

-1. This is most frequently caused by a configuratiuon sent to the gateway (e.g. CHDEVID which changes the device ID).
-You can fix this by resetting your IoT Gateway back to factory setting using the RESET command:
+1. This is most frequently caused by a configuration sent to the Gateway (e.g., CHDEVID, which changes the device ID).
+You can fix this by resetting your IoT Gateway back to factory settings using the RESET command:

 python rf_config.py RESET -V